 Mansour Group is continuously seeking to improve its management of economic, environmental, and social performance in accordance with international and regional standards.
-To this end, the company's management has identified the relevant gaps, with target dates regarding when they will be addressed, in order to mitigate risks, seize opportunities, and ensure the company's compliance to those standards and principles.
+To this end, the company's management has identified the relevant gaps, with target dates regarding when they will be addressed, in order to mitigate risks, seize opportunities, and ensure the company's compliance to standards and principles.

-We have listed the main commitments we are promising our stakeholders below -
+We have highlighted the main commitments we are promising our stakeholders below, as well as the status of their progress from achievement to a commitment to achieve by 2015.

-Commitment Target date Develop an Internal Training Program for Managers on Sustainability Issues 2014 - 2015 Develop a comprehensive Anti-Corruption Policy and outline anti-corruption goals 2014 - 2015 Create an Internal Sustainability Committee 2014 - achieved Create an Internal Sustainability monitoring and reporting system for all involved departments 2014 - achieved Develop a comprehensive Stakeholder Engagement Plan 2014 - achieved Developing a uniform Waste and Energy Monitoring System for: 1- Monitoring the amounts of waste by type, weight, and volume generated; 2- Monitoring direct and indirect energy consumption; 3- Tracking how contractors handle collected waste; 4- Tracking the impact of energy saving initiatives; and 5- Monitoring the portion of materials that are recycled.
-1, 2, and 3 achieved; 4 & 5 to be achieved in 2015.
-Develop a comprehensive Policy on Product Responsibility across the group 2014 - achieved Implement stakeholder engagement plan 2015 - 2016 Continue research and business development for new base of the pyramid investment opportunities 2015
+Commitment Target date Develop an Internal Training Program for Managers on Sustainability Issues 2014 - 2015 Develop a comprehensive Anti-Corruption Policy and outline anti-corruption goals 2014- 2015 Create an Internal Sustainability Committee 2014 achieved Create an Internal Sustainability monitoring and reporting system for all involved departments 2014 - achieved Develop a comprehensive Stakeholder Engagement Plan 2014 achieved Developing a uniform Waste and Energy Monitoring System for: 1, 2, and 3 1- Monitoring the amounts of waste by type, weight, and achieved; volume generated; 4 & 5 to be 2- Monitoring direct and indirect energy consumption; achieved in 3- Tracking how contractors handle collected waste; 2015.
+4- Tracking the impact of energy saving initiatives; and

+5- Monitoring the portion of materials that are recycled.
+Develop a comprehensive Policy on Product Responsibility across the group 2014 - achieved Continue research and business development for new base of the pyramid investment opportunities 2015